minhnghivn/idata/README.md

 + Modify data tables
 + Generate summary reports

-For a full example, see our `example.sh`
+For a full example, see our `sample.sh`